 Construction is a dangerous industry, but, if employers take the right precautions, construction workers should be safe and healthy while on the job.
 Yet, more than one-fifth of all workplace deaths occur in construction each year.
 These tragic accidents leave behind distraught families, many who face financial hardship in addition to their personal losses.
-However, working with knowledgeable New York City work related injury attorneys can help you recover the compensation you rightfully deserve.
+However, working with knowledgeable work related injury attorneys can help you recover the compensation you rightfully deserve.

 Turley Redmond Rosasco & Rosasco has nearly three decades of experience assisting construction workers and their families with damages recovery.
 We conduct a full assessment to determine your rights to wrongful death damages, workers’ compensation death benefits and other types of benefits.
 We know this is a difficult time for you and do all we can to shoulder the legal burden while you grieve your loss.

 Workers’ Compensation for Family Members

 Workers’ compensation insurance covers construction workers who are injured or killed while on the job.
 The New York-mandated insurance program pays death benefits and funeral expenses to the surviving spouse, children, parents or the estate of the worker killed in a construction accident.